TangentFoxy/gravity/README.md

 * n-body, 2D, as accurate as you tell it to be (timeStep controls accuracy)
 * a finished basic collider (WIP: more advanced/varied/collider options)
 * cheat-y pathing by "forgetting" to clear the canvas
-* scale in and out, change the frame of reference (WIP: rotate frame of reference)
+* scale in and out, change the frame of reference (including rotation!)
 * colors :P (WIP: images for things instead of just colors)